ranger6/vault-docker/README.md

 Vault container will be run outside of Docker.
 For this, one needs to download the native binary (or build from source).
 It is possible to run the CLI in a container, but the configuration for this case is not covered here.

+The Vault "dev" server does not use TLS, so the URL for the CLI and the web UI must be "http" and not "https".
+To override the default for the "dev", export the VAULT_ADDR environment variable: `export VAULT_ADDR='http://127.0.0.1:8200'`.

 ## Files

 1. The `volumes` directory contains filesystems mounted for the Vault server.
 Except for the `config` directory, these are excluded from the repo.
 See `docker-compose.yml` for how the following volumes are mounted in the Vault container: